Busicom 141-PF / NCR 18-36

 For the first time in history, the classic integrated circuit microprocessor line up: from left to right ROM (4001), microprocessor (4004), RAM (4002).

-The development for this calculator of the Intel 4004 microprocessor was one of the greatest technological advances of all time, leading on to the Intel 8086, 80386, and Pentium and the
+The development for this calculator of the Intel 4004 microprocessor was one of the greatest technological advances of all time, leading on to the Intel 8086, 80386, and Pentium processors and the ubiquitous Personal Computer.

 The fascinating story of the development of the Intel 4004 is told in on this site in "The Calculator that spawned the Microprocessor".